umang94/word-stats/README.md

 # word-stats
-A browser plugin for analysis word statistics of textual content.
+A browser plugin that displays text statistics for user selected content.